-The Kenyan Parliament re-introduced Capital Gains Tax at a rate of 5% effective 1 January 2015.
-The KRA has confirmed that organizations that are exempted from income tax, such as registered REIT Schemes, will not be subjected to Capital Gains Tax.
-Consequently, the reintroduction of Capital Gains Tax is not expected to negatively impact the return and distribution of any capital gains achieved on the underlying properties acquired by the REIT Scheme, should it divest its interest in these properties and realize a capital gain.
+Finance Act 2022 increased the Capital Gains Tax from 5% to 15% effective 1 January 2023.
+The KRA confirmed that organizations that are exempted from income tax, such as registered REIT Schemes, will not be subjected to Capital Gains Tax.
+Consequently, the increase in Capital Gains Tax is not expected to negatively impact the return and distribution of any capital gains achieved on the underlying properties acquired by the REIT Scheme, should it divest its interest in these properties and realize a capital gain.